vika-v-v/trading-app-frontend/README.md

     <li>Run your server and test the application to ensure it connects properly.</li>
 </ol>

-# Table with filters and sorting, custom dropdown, range slider
+# Used Components: Table, Custom Dropdown, Range Slider
 In this project, there are some components used that are ready-to-use in different projects. <a href="https://github.com/vika-v-v/table-with-filters-and-sorting">This repository</a> features the table with filters and sorting that was also used in this project.
 The table is widely configurable and contains customizable themes.
-The same repository also contains the dropdown and the range slider.m
+The same repository also contains the custom dropdown and the range slider.